SAP-samples/abap-platform-nominated-apis-consumption/README.md

 # Introduction

 **Description**
-This repository contains the material for the `Devtoberfest 2024- Clean Core Extensibility with ABAP Cloud in SAP S/4HANA Cloud Private Edition` .
+This repository contains the material for the `Devtoberfest 2024- Clean Core Extensibility with ABAP Cloud in SAP S/4HANA Cloud Private Edition` and `SAP Teched 2024- AD106 | Clean core extensibility of SAP S/4HANA Cloud Private Edition with ABAP Cloud`.

 ## 🔎Overview